 The financial statement restatement process included a comprehensive review and restatement of the condensed consolidated balance sheet as of January 1, 2010.
-The net adjustments to stockholders' equity, resulting from this process and related error corrections was to increase the accumulated deficit in stockholders' equity by \$(521,459) from \$(113,741,481) as reported to a restated amount of \$(114,262,940).
+The net adjustments to stockholders' equity, resulting from this process and related corrections was to increase in accumulated deficit by \$(521,459) from \$(113,741,481) as reported to a restated amount of \$(114,262,940).
 The correction mainly consisted of sales and use tax expense and other accrued liabilities and expenses.